wmjordan/Codist/README.md

 * Comment content can be tagged (e.g. _note_) and highlighted with individual style.
 * Unnecessary code can be marked strike-through.
 * Keywords are categorized and highlighted with various styles (e.g. `abstract` and `sealed`, `return` and `throw`, etc.).
-* Overriding members (such as `ToString`) can be painted with gradient background color, so at a glance we know that the marked implementations have overrided their base classes.
+* Overriding members (such as `ToString`) can be painted with gradient background color, so at a glance we know that the marked implementations have overridden their base classes.
 * Imported symbols (from external assemblies, e.g. `NotImplementedException`, `ToString`) can be marked with a different style (bold here), distinguishing from symbols defined in your code.
 * All the above styles are customizable.